Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Introduction

 Superconductor-based quantum processors have improved significantly over the past few decades \cite{muller_towards_2019, kjaergaard_superconducting_2020}.
 Recently, several experiments have utilized quantum computers for simulations in quantum chemistry \cite{bennewitz_neural_2022, cao_quantum_2019, ryabinkin_qubit_2018} and quantum physics \cite{jafferis_traversable_2022, atas_su2_2021, atas_simulating_2023}.
 Although these small scale simulations show the potential of using quantum computers in large and complex simulations, current usage is limited by the coherence times of superconducting qubits and the errors accumulated during operations.

 Quantum circuits are, in general, constructed from primitive gates that have high fidelities.
-This often results in lengthy gate sequences and requires significant error mitigation \cite{cai_quantum_2023, bennewitz_neural_2022, endo_hybrid_2021}.
-Long gate sequences are not desirable because even small gate errors accumulate.
-In addition, the QPU's coherence time - and thus the total operation time - is limited.
-For example, in quantum simulation of Hamiltonian dynamics, unitary evolution is simulated by quantum circuits.
-Instead of implementing the unitary in a circuit model with standard gates, generating pulses for a target unitary and directly implementing it in hardware can reduce the number of required gates and, therefore, the quantum circuits operate faster with better fidelities.
+However, this often results in lengthy gate sequences and necessitates significant error mitigation \cite{cai_quantum_2023, bennewitz_neural_2022, endo_hybrid_2021}.
+The problem with long gate sequences is that even small errors in individual gates can accumulate and negatively impact the overall fidelity.
+Additionally, the coherence time of the QPU sets a limit on the total operation time.
+For instance, when simulating Hamiltonian dynamics in quantum systems, the evolution is typically represented using quantum logic gates.
+Instead of implementing the unitary using standard gates in a circuit model, an alternative approach involves generating pulses specifically designed for the desired unitary and directly implementing them in the hardware.
+This method reduces the number of gates required, resulting in faster operation of the quantum circuits with improved accuracy.

-Compiling quantum circuits with standard gates is more challenging on a larger-qubit count or a qudit system.
-Standard gate application on one frequency frame can induce phase errors in different frequency frames.
-These accumulated phase errors can be corrected by single-qubit $Z$ gates to some extent, but not universally.
-Some multi-qubit gates do not trivially commute with single-qubit $Z$ gates, and more gates are needed to correct such errors in general cases \cite{huang_quantum_2023}.
-Pulse-level compilation of quantum circuits can implicitly correct these phase errors.
-When the pulses are generated by solving time-dependent Hamiltonian of a given physical system \cite{koch_quantum_2022, wilhelm_introduction_2020}, relative phase accumulation between different frequency frames is already accounted for in the Hamiltonian model, which makes the phase errors, in principle, zero.
+Compiling quantum circuits using standard gates becomes more challenging as the number of qubits or the complexity of the system increases, especially in the case of qudit systems.
+For example, the application of standard gates on one qubit can introduce phase errors in other qubits.
+These accumulated phase errors can be partially corrected by applying single-qubit $Z$ gates, but this correction is not universally applicable.
+In some cases, multi-qubit gates do not trivially commute with single-qubit $Z$ gates, requiring additional gates to correct such errors \cite{huang_quantum_2023}.
+Pulse-level compilation of quantum circuits can implicitly correct these phase errors, because the relative phase accumulation between different frequency frames is already taken into account in the Hamiltonian model \cite{koch_quantum_2022, wilhelm_introduction_2020}.
+This means that, in principle, the phase errors are eliminated or reduced to zero.

 For multi-level qudits, the problem of long gate sequences is exacerbated.
-Instead of a single qubit rotations, general qutrit gates decompose into a combination of $X$ and $Z$ gates with six standard $X_{\pi/2}$ gates in either $0-1$ or $1-2$ manifolds \cite{morvan_qutrit_2021}.
+Instead of a single qubit rotation, general qutrit gates decompose into a combination of $X$ and $Z$ gates with six standard $X_{\pi/2}$ gates in the $0-1$ and $1-2$ manifolds \cite{morvan_qutrit_2021}.
 In most quantum processors, virtual $Z$ gates are used, which makes the gate time practically zero.
 The total gate time by this decomposition is generally six times the duration of the $X_{\pi/2}$ gate.